ios-factor/ios-factor.com/README.md

 As described in the `Dependencies` section, the code repository should include all dependencies needed to build, test and release the iOS app.

-As soon as your app fullfills that requirement, you can release new app updates from **any** machine (Note: currently we are limited to macOS-based machines until Apple opens up their toolchain for Linux)
+As soon as your app fulfills that requirement, you can release new app updates from **any** machine (Note: currently we are limited to macOS-based machines until Apple opens up their toolchain for Linux)

 In an ideal world, to release an app update you would